amer36484/merged-page/README.md

-in every website open console some website no but just  try maybe thatd could be
+in every website open console some website no but just  try maybe that could be